 Build it into your budget

 It’s impossible to know what kind of trips you can afford if you don’t know how you spend your money.
-Use a paper ledger, spreadsheet or a budgeting app like Mint or You Need a Budget to build your monthly and annual budget.
+Use a paper ledger, spreadsheet or a budgeting app to build your monthly and annual budget.
 Be aggressive and diligent—account for everything including travel.
 There should be enough left over to cover you in financial emergencies.
 If not, look for places you can save, whether by cutting the cable cord or ditching an expensive gym membership you don’t use as much as you hoped.
 Once travel is securely in your budget, you’ll be able to better enjoy planning your next trip.

 Padding the travel fund

 Even if you think you’ve budgeted enough, you never know when you’ll see a flash airfare sale or get invited to a bachelor or bachelorette party you didn’t see coming.
 So, it may make sense to develop some incentives to pad your travel fund.
 Say you eat out for lunch most days.
 What if you cut back to twice a week and put the extra cash in your savings, earmarked for travel?
 Or maybe you’re considering buying a new car.
-Save for a Car Based on Your Timeline and Budget Why not buy something slightly more affordable and put the monthly savings into a travel fund, allowing yourself wiggle room when a friend proposes a last-minute trip to Las Vegas or New York?
+Why not buy something slightly more affordable and put the monthly savings into a travel fund, allowing yourself wiggle room when a friend proposes a last-minute trip to Las Vegas or New York?

 Teamwork makes the travel dream work

-With big expenses like housing, healthcare and retirement, saving money is a challenge for most.1 But saving for travel is a fun one, since it comes with a more imminent payoff: a well-earned vacation you can afford.
+Saving for travel can be fun, because it comes with a more imminent payoff: a well-earned vacation you can afford.
 Even better, it’s something you can do with friends.

 Side hustle with a purpose